Vekseid/FontReaper/README.md

 IE7 is IE7.
 If you need this I assume you are familiar with triggering hasLayout, expressions, yadda yadda.
 It implements [this hack by steveush](https://steveush.wordpress.com/2013/09/16/icon-fonts-in-internet-explorer-7/).
 It works even more reliably than the IE8 hack does.

 You will notice a script in the generated test.html for IE8.
 It is based on [ausi's answer to this Stackoverflow question](http://stackoverflow.com/questions/9809351/ie8-css-font-face-fonts-only-working-for-before-content-on-over-and-sometimes), with some cleaning and an added delay.
 A delay of 0 has about a 50/50 chance of working in my experience, and does not seem to be much faster visually.
+It can additionally help to ensure that you are setting expiration headers for .eot files on your webserver.

 IE8 has some serious issues trying to render a lot of different icons in pseudo-elements.